 But let’s talk about the pink flowers first!

 The Rhododendron dilatatum is a type of azalea.
-Usually, from mid to late April, the plants that grow alongside the vermilion torii gate of the shrine reach full bloom that makes the scenery more adorable!
+From mid to late April, the plants that grow alongside the vermilion torii gate of the shrine would reach full bloom, making the scenery more adorable and lively!

-Adorning the flowers should make climbing up the 200 staircases an easier job to do (´▽｀*).
+Adorning the flowers should be able to make the 200 steps climb a bit more pleasant (´▽｀*).

 Amanohashidate Sesshū-kan Observatory Rest Area (天橋立雪舟観展望休憩所)

-At the end of the staircases, there is an observatory for a clear view of the Miyazu Bay (宮津湾) and Amanohashidate, one of the Top Three Scenic Places in Japan.
+At the end of the staircase, there is an observatory for a clear view of Miyazu Bay (宮津湾) and Amanohashidate, one of Japan’s Top Three Scenic Places.

-The view from this observatory is referred to the Sesshū-kan (雪舟観).
-Sesshū is a famous Japanese painter back in the Muromachi period (1336 to 1573), who painted an ink painting of Amanohashidate, called Amanohashidate-zu (天橋立図).
+The view from this observatory is referred to as the Sesshū-kan (雪舟観).
+Sesshū was a famous Japanese painter back in the Muromachi period (1336 to 1573) who painted an ink painting of Amanohashidate called Amanohashidate-zu (天橋立図).